 Inspiral occurs over millions of years as pairs of these dense compact objects revolve around each other.
 As they orbit, they emit gravitational waves, which removes some of the system's orbital energy.
-Over eons, as the objects continue to lose this energy, they inch closer and closer together.
+Over eons, as the objects inch closer and closer together.
 Unfortunately, moving closer causes them to orbit each other faster, which causes them to emit stronger gravitational waves, which causes them to lose more orbital energy, inch ever closer, orbit faster, lose more energy, move closer, orbit faster... etc. The stars are now doomed, inescapably locked in a runaway accelerating spiraling embrace.

 This accelerating spin process is analagous to a spinning figure skater.
 Imagine that the skater's outstretched fists are neutron stars or black holes, and the skater's body is the force of gravity binding them together.
 As the spinning skater pulls their fists in toward their body (i.e., as the objects orbit closer and closer), they spin faster and faster.
 Scientists call this "conservation of angular momentum".

 Unlike the skater, however, the pairs of stars or black holes cannot halt their rotation.
-The process of emitting gravitational waves and orbiting closer and closer is why the process is called "Inspiral".
-It sets off an unstoppable sequence of events at the end of which the two objects will collide, causing one of the Universe's most violent explosions.
+The process of emitting gravitational waves and orbiting closer and closer sets off an unstoppable sequence of events that can only end with the two objects colliding, generating one of the Universe's most violent explosions.

 Compact Binary Inspiral Gravitational waves vary in duration depending on the mass of the objects.
-As detected by LIGO, colliding black holes produce characteristically short gravitational waves on the order of fractions of a second., wheras neutron stars (being less massive than black holes) will generate signal up to several tens of seconds long.
+As detected by LIGO, colliding black holes produce characteristically short gravitational waves on the order of fractions of a second, wheras neutron stars (being less massive than black holes) generate signals several tens of seconds long.
 In both cases, the signal frequency increases rapidly as the objects spiral into each other, orbiting ever-faster.

 LIGO has detected both merging black holes and merging neutron stars, and the differences in their signals is quite striking.
-As expected, LIGO's first black hole merger detection produced a signal just two-tenths of a second long!
-The signal was converted from electromagnetic data into an audible sound we call a "chirp".
-Click on the video below to experience the moment when two black holes merged into one!
+LIGO's first black hole merger detection produced a signal just two-tenths of a second long.
+The signal was converted into an audible sound we call a "chirp".
+Click on the video below to experience the moment when two black holes collide!

 These two examples of actual gravitational waves illustrate how different systems of merging objects generate completely unique signatures in the interferometers.
 Shorter signals mean more massive objects, like black holes, were involved.
 Longer signals suggest lower-mass objects, like neutron stars.

-To date, LIGO has detected gravitational waves generated by 4 pairs of merging black holes, and one pair of colliding neutron stars.
-This success belies the fact that LIGO's instruments must strain to 'hear' anything over the incessant noise generated by everything from internal fluctuations of the laser beam itself, to traffic on nearby roads, to local weather, to earthquakes happening all over the world.
-For a more realistic sense of what LIGO contends with in its search for gravitational waves, click on the link below, which illustrates what a simulated neutron star merger would sound like buried in all that noise.
+To date, LIGO has detected gravitational waves generated by 10 pairs of merging black holes, and one pair of colliding neutron stars.
+This success belies the fact that LIGO's instruments must strain to sense anything over the constant din generated by everything on Earth, from internal fluctuations of the laser beam itself, to traffic on nearby roads, to local weather, and earthquakes happening all over the world.
+For a more realistic sense of what LIGO contends with in its search for gravitational waves, click on the link below to hear how a simulated neutron star merger would sound like buried in all that noise.
 You'll have to listen very carefully to hear the chirp:

 (Credit: SXS Collaboration, http://www.black-holes.org)